bonndan/steamy/README.md

 ## Switch Rails

 Switch rails can be triggered using redstone power, preferably with a lever.
-To rotate the switch rail, use a wrench.
+To change the switch rail, use a wrench: depending on the direction you click from, the switch rail will be mirrored or rotated.

 ![switch](./switch_rail.png)